 We maintain defined contribution retirement plans for our U.S., U.K. and third-country national, or TCN, employees.
 The plan for our U.S. employees, or the 401k Plan, is designed to qualify under Section 401(k) of the Code.
 Under the 401k Plan, each participant may elect to defer taxation on a portion of his or her eligible earnings, as defined by the 401k Plan, by directing his or her employer to withhold a percentage of such earnings.
 A participating employee may also elect to make after-tax contributions to the 401k Plan.
 During each of the years ended December 31, 2015, 2014 and 2013, we matched up to 6% of each employee's compensation contributed to the 401k Plan.
-During the four months ended April 30, 2015 and the years ended December 31, 2014, and 2013, we made discretionary profit sharing contributions under the 401k Plan on May 1, 2015.
+During the four months ended April 30, 2015 and the years ended December 31, 2014 and 2013, we made discretionary profit sharing contributions of 4% of a participant's defined compensation to the 401k Plan.
+We ceased making profit sharing contributions under the 401k Plan on May 1, 2015.
 Participants are fully vested in the employer match immediately upon enrollment in the 401k Plan and subject to a three-year cliff vesting period for any profit sharing contribution.
 For the years ended December 31, 2015, 2014 and 2013, our provision for contributions was \$23.8 million, \$34.1 million and \$29.6 million, respectively.